amit-kumar001/Docker_swarm/README.md

 ![600x400](https://user-images.githubusercontent.com/47202519/56484411-1858a480-64ed-11e9-9107-09e009a957f4.jpg)</br>
 <ol>
-A <strong>swarm</strong> is a group of machines that are running Docker and joined into a cluster </br>
-swarm turns multiple docker hosts into a single, virtual docker host.</br>
+A <strong>swarm</strong> is a group of machines that are running Docker and joined into a cluster.
+Swarm turns multiple docker hosts into a single, virtual docker host.</br>
-Docker Swarm is a tool for Container Orchestration</br>
+Docker Swarm is a tool for Container Orchestration.</br>

-Let’s take an example</br>
-You have 100 containers</br>
-You need to do </br>
+Let’s take an example:- You have 100 containers and you need to do:-</br>
 - Health check on every container</br>
 - Ensure all containers are up on every system</br>
 - Scaling the containers up or down depending on the load</br>